We have a uniform policy which outlines everything you need to know about appearance in School, including hair, style of shoes and skirt lengths.

 Our School uniform has evolved considerably over the years to ensure that our pupils are always dressed to do their best; in and outside of the classroom.

 They are designed to be comfortable, practical, hard-wearing, easy to wash, flattering, smart and distinctive.
+We offer a choice of: trouser or shorts uniform and skirt or dress uniform.
 Ballard pupils wear their uniforms with pride.

 To find out what you need to purchase please read the uniform lists for the correct year groups on this page.

-If you wish to sell any uniform, please fill in the form – Second-hand sales form
+If you wish to sell any clean, quality uniform, please fill in the form.
+Please note that we do not accept any items that haven’t been washed or have holes or stains – Second-hand sales form.

 All items of clothing should be clearly marked with the pupil’s name.